AndyIbanez/andyibanez-com/content/posts/introduction-to-unstructured-concurrency-in-swift.md

 # Summary

 We have explored what `async` actually does.
 We have used it to create an explicit task that we can later cancel manually and explicitly.
-We can use `Task {}` tasks to work with unstructured concurrency that doesn't have any kind of structure.
+We can use `Task {}` blocks to work with concurrency that doesn't have any kind of structure.
 This is useful when we want to have more control over the tasks.
-Being able to cancel tasks when deemed necessary can help improve the experience of our users, specially if very long-running tasks are involved.
+Being able to cancel tasks when deemed necessary can help improve the user experience, especially if very long-running tasks are involved.
 These tasks can outlive the original scope they are defined in, enforcing the idea that they create unstructured concurrency.

-There is a [a small project](/archives/UnstructuredConcurrencyIntro.zip) with the last pieces of code that you can use to play around and explore to better understand `Task {}`.
+There is a [a small project](/archives/UnstructuredConcurrencyIntro.zip) with the last pieces of code that you can explore to better understand `Task {}`.
 The program has a `Download` button that cancels into a `Cancel` button when a download is in progress.
 Rapidly tapping the button will show you an alert that says "cancelled" as you cancelled the task explicitly without giving a change to the image to download.

 ![Download image](/img/async_unstructured_1.png)